luiswirth/bsc-thesis/src/matter/mesh.typ

 }
 ```

-Two simplicies that are made up of the same vertices, have equal orientation iff
+Two simplices composed of the same vertex set have equal orientation if and
-their two permutations fall into the same (even or odd) permutation equivalence
+only if their respective permutations fall into the same equivalence class (both
-class.
-Using the transitivity of this equivalence relation, we can do the check
+even or both odd).
+Using the transitivity of this equivalence relation, we can
-relative to the sorted permutation.
+check this by comparing their orientations relative to the canonical sorted
+permutation.
 ```rust
 pub fn orientation_eq(&self, other: &Self) -> bool {
   self.orientation_rel_sorted() == other.orientation_rel_sorted()